 2010 Deepwater Horizon drilling rig explosion

-One of the men trapped on the rig after a series of explosions was Mike Williams, chief electronics technician, who had to leap almost 10 stories into the About the Gulf of Mexico and was unsure if he would survive.
+One of the men trapped on the rig after a series of explosions was Mike Williams, chief electronics technician, who had to leap almost ten stories into the Gulf of Mexico and was unsure if he would survive.

 Luckily he was evacuated to the safety of a nearby Coast Guard helicopter and would live to tell the events later.
-Most recently in 2016, Director Peter Berg directed the film about the Deepwater Horizon true story of the tragic event that showed Mark Wahlberg act as About Mike Williams and the Deepwater Horizon.
+Most recently, in 2016, Director Peter Berg directed the film the Deepwater Horizon true story of the tragic event that showed Mark Wahlberg acting as Mike Williams and the Deepwater Horizon.

 As the Deepwater Horizon could have been avoided this makes our top 5 quality management system failures.

 Due to the high temperatures, the reactor shut down in an attempt to relieve the pressure in the pilot-operated relief valve.
 After the pressure fell, it should have been closed after 10 seconds but failed and began to leak reactor coolant water to the reactor coolant drain tank.
 Next, the cooling water drained out of the broken pressure valve, and the emergency cooling pumps automatically went into operation.

 The emergency cooling pumps would have stopped a larger crisis, but the nuclear power plant workers lacked the training for such an event and made the disaster worse.
 The Three Mile Island incident may have been avoided if the quality had been taken seriously by developing controls that provided better safety controls.

 The Three Mile Island cooling malfunction accident may have resulted in no deaths or injuries but still makes our list of the top 5 quality management system failures as it was the most serious malfunction in US nuclear power plant history.

 TOYOTA’S Recall of vehicles due to unintended acceleration